Nabil Al Busaidi

 Nabil Al Busaidi (born 23 January 1970 in London, England) is an Omani adventurer.
-Al Busaidi is considered to be the first Arab to walk to the magnetic North Pole, to climb Mount Vinson in Antarctica, and to row across the Atlantic Ocean.
+Al Busaidi is considered to be the first Arab to walk to the magnetic North Pole, climb Mount Vinson in Antarctica, and row across the Atlantic Ocean.

-He was voted one of the Top 100 Most Influential Arabs in the world by Arabian Business magazine in 2009, the Top 50 Influential Arabs by Middle East magazine in 2009 and 2011, and remains in the Top 500 Power List in 2011 for Arabian Business magazine.
+He was voted one of the Top 100 Most Influential Arabs in the World by Arabian Business magazine in 2009, The Top 50 Influential Arabs by Middle East magazine in 2009 and 2011, and remains in the Top 500 Power List in 2011 for Arabian Business magazine.

 A documentary about his trek to the magnetic North Pole was directed and edited by two-time Emmy Award winning director David Ward.

 Early life and education

 Al Busaidi was born in 1970 in London, England, and split his time between England and Bahrain.
 He studied at the University of Bath earning a Bachelor of Science (Honours) in Mathematics (1993) and Masters in Management (1997).
 He is a Project Management Professional (PMP) and a Fellow of the Royal Geographical Society (FRGS).
 In 1998, he moved back to the Middle East, residing in Oman and Bahrain.